-Planning your wedding day timeline can seem like a confusing task at the beginning.
-You may have only been to a handful of weddings before and aren’t sure how long things take so it can be tricky to start to create your own wedding day timeline.
+Planning your wedding timeline can seem like quite a daunting task at the start.
+You may have only been to a handful of weddings before.
+You aren’t sure how long things take so it can be tricky to start to create your own wedding day timeline.

 1.Your wedding morning

-Aim for all of you to have hair and make-up finished 1 hour prior to when you want to leave to go to your ceremony (or interview if you’re getting ready in the same location).
-By allowing an extra hour, if anything runs over you have that time as a buffer and it also allows for your to give gifts to bridesmaids and have final photographs taken before you put on your dresses too.
+Aim for all of you to have hair and make-up finished (minus touch ups)1 hour prior to when you want to leave to go to your ceremony.
+If anything runs over you have that time as a buffer.

 2. Your Ceremony